 Another component that can be factory installed is the HVAC (heating, ventilation and airconditioning).

-Between these projects as well as others in the pipeline such as Sydney House, a commercial and apartments building in Pitt Street Mall, due for completion next year and a mooted six tower project in West End in Brisbane, Khoo looks to have found that property niche he was looking for.
+Between these projects, as well as others in the pipeline such as Sydney House, a commercial nd residential tower in Pitt Street Mall, in partnership with First Sponsor Group and a mooted six?tower project in West End in Brisbane, Khoo just might have found the property niche he was looking for.

 Leave a comment